 If you are accused of domestic violence in Maysville, MO, take action quickly and wisely.
 Waiting is not a wise option.
 Here’s what to do:

-- Step 2 — Call Combs Waterkotte Right Away: An experienced domestic violence defense lawyer in Maysville, MO will protect your rights from the start and develop the strongest possible defense.
+- Step 2 — Call Combs Waterkotte Right Away: The sooner you involve a proven domestic violence defense lawyer in Maysville, MO, the better your chances of minimizing damage.

 - Stalking: Persistent unwanted surveillance, following, or harassment that instills fear.